 Unified Scatter Technique for Full Range Particle Size Measurement – This paper provides a short summary of the history of different analytical techniques used to provide a complete particle size distribution and their benefits.

 A Conceptual, Non-Mathematical Explanation on the Use of Refractive Index on the Particle Size Measurement – This paper provides a detailed analysis of the effect of the refractive index on the particle size distribution.

 Powder Coatings and Particle Size Measurement – Powder particle size can have a major influence on many properties, including handling, charging, delivery, and coating characteristics.
 The formulations may vary depending on application requirements of thickness, object shape, and ambient conditions.

-Pigment Particle Size Measurement – This note describes the more general measurement of all pigment types using the Microtrac patented tri-laser diffraction analyser.
+Pigment Particle Size Measurement – This note describes the more general measurement of all pigment types using the Microtrac patented tri-laser diffraction analyzer.

 Accurate Particle Sizing Significantly Improves Processibility of Polymers – This note explains in detail the benefits of using particle size measurements to understand the complex process involved to make polymers.

 The Importance of Representative Sampling and Dispersion for Dry Powder Particle Size Measurements Using Laser Diffraction – This application note explains the importance of representative sampling and dispersion for accurate particle size measurements of dry powders when using laser diffraction technology.

 Using Laser Diffraction Particle Size Analysis to Monitor Fines During the Chocolate Production Process – This application note explains how laser diffraction particle size analysis can be used to measure fine particles during the production process of chocolate.